sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Use refs and forward refs to access and manipulate DOM nodes ○ Use useImperativeHandle to customize instance values exposed to parent components
     • API Calling & Data Fetching:
-        ○ Fetch data from APIs using fetch/axios
-        ○ Use useEffect for data fetching on mount
+        ○ Fetch data from APIs using fetch or Axios (in detail) ○ Use useEffect for data fetching on mount
         ○ Handle loading and error states
         ○ Use async/await for asynchronous operations